cloudflare/cloudflare-docs/products/automatic-platform-optimization/src/content/reference/cache-device-type.md

 </Aside>

 The Cloudflare for WordPress plugin automatically purges all cache variations for updated pages.
+If you use any of the plugins listed below, enable cache by device type.

   - [WP Touch (Free Version)](https://wordpress.org/plugins/wptouch/)
   - [Wp Mobile Detect](https://wordpress.org/plugins/wp-mobile-detect/)